-E79 'Employees' covers anyone directly employed by the respondent (other than the respondent him or herself) where they pay wages and are responsible for Tax or NI deductions etc. Exclude those employed by firms as consultants etc. Exclude fellow partners in professional practice or business.
-These are all separately self-employed.

-E84 Those who are paid for labour only, may keep accounts for presentation to the Inland Revenue and have an accountant, but they should only be coded '1' if they regard themselves as having a specific small business.
+- E73 'Employees' covers anyone directly employed by the respondent (other than the respondent him or herself) where they pay wages and are responsible for Tax or NI deductions etc. Exclude those employed by firms as consultants etc. Exclude fellow partners in professional practice or business.
+These are all separately self-employed. - E78 Those who are paid for labour only, may keep accounts for presentation to the Inland Revenue and have an accountant, but they should only be coded '1' if they regard themselves as having a specific small business.

-E87 & E92 Take any period for which figures are available.

-E93 Include any money subsequently put back into the business.

-E85 & E91 & E100 This may be Class 2 or Class 4 NI.
+If 'other' code 6 and specify answer in the pop-up box. - E81 & E86 Take any period for which figures are available. - E82 Include any money subsequently put back into the business. - E85 & E90 & E94 This may be Class 2 or Class 4 NI.

-E101 Code one only.
+- Code one only.
 Someone who works at home does the major part of their work there (e.g., someone running a home typing service).
 Someone who works from home has the home as their base (e.g., for telephone calls) and travels to customers' homes or businesses to work e.g., a plumber.
-If 'other' code 6 and specify answer in the pop-up box.

-E102 If respondent works mainly by travelling around or travels to one or more places ask how long it takes to get to an office or depot if this place is visited at least once a week.
+If 'other' code 6 and specify answer in the pop-up box. - E96 If respondent works mainly by travelling around or travels to one or more places ask how long it takes to get to an office or depot if this place is visited at least once a week.
 Note this is for getting to work not the full round trip time.
-Please only use the 'Doesn't apply' code in extreme cases where it is impossible to give any kind of average i.e., the respondent never visits a depot etc.

-E103 If 'other' code 9 and specify answer in the pop-up box.

-E106 Here we want to know when respondents' started their current spell of being self employed as their sole or main job.
-Exclude time spent working self employed on the side while having another main job or previous spells of being self-employed.

-E110 In all circumstances the responsible adult is the mother of the children.
-If someone is a legal stepmother they may still be the responsible adult.

-However if a couple only cohabit and the woman is not the child's natural mother she is not the responsible adult.
-In this case (and if there is no mother present at all) the father is the responsible adult.

-E111 If respondent has more than one child who is cared for differently or if a child receives a mix of care, code all that apply up to 3 mentions.
+Please only use the 'Doesn't apply' code in extreme cases where it is impossible to give any kind of average i.e., the respondent never visits a depot etc. - E97 If 'other' code 9 and specify answer in the pop-up box. - E100 Here we want to know when respondents' started their current spell of being self employed as their sole or main job.
+Exclude time spent working self employed on the side while having another main job or previous spells of being self-employed. - E104 In all circumstances the responsible adult is the mother of the children.
+If someone is a legal stepmother they may still be the responsible adult. - However if a couple only cohabit and the woman is not the child's natural mother she is not the responsible adult.
+In this case (and if there is no mother present at all) the father is the responsible adult. - E105 If respondent has more than one child who is cared for differently or if a child receives a mix of care, code all that apply up to 3 mentions.
 In other words, three codes does not have to mean three children.
 The question refers to numbers of types of child care, not numbers of children.
-If 'other' code 11 and specify answer in the pop-up box.

-E113 'Paid for' by respondent or by someone else on their behalf.
-Count as 'paid for' if an employer pays for children to attend nurseries etc outside the workplace.
+If 'other' code 11 and specify answer in the pop-up box. - E107 'Paid for' by respondent or by someone else on their behalf.
+Count as 'paid for' if an employer pays for children to attend nurseries etc outside the workplace. - E108 That is how much is paid altogether by respondent or other people on his or her behalf (including by employers). - E110 If 'other' code 6 and specify answer in the pop-up box. - E111 Include as looking for work: being registered at any government or private - E112 employment agency; approaching employers; checking newspaper advertisements; making inquiries of friends etc. - E114 Include as 'Yes' anyone who would like paid work but is unable to take up paid work because of problems due to health, disability, age or having to care for dependants.